-Please note: This article is for help with troubleshooting calling issues within the Sideline app!
+Please note: This article is for help with troubleshooting calling issues for Android users within the Sideline app.
 If you are an Android user and you need more information on calling issues (and not Sideline), please visit Android Help.

 As a first troubleshooting step, try clearing the cache for your Sideline app.
 Instructions to do this can be found here.